 If yours is a party plan company, it’s likely you have a catalog.
-Timing new product introductions with the release of the next catalog makes good business sense.
+Timing new product introductions with the release of the next catalog make good business sense.

-If your products are few in number of if you don’t have a catalog, that’s OK, too.
+If your products are few in a number or if you don’t have a catalog, that’s OK, too.
 You are free to release new products without concern for the timing of catalog printing.

 When you release new products or new product formulations, make the release a big deal.
 Celebrate the unveiling of new products as a big accomplishment, but don’t congratulate yourself.
 Instead, focus on the benefits independent representatives and customers will experience from the new or improved products.